 Similar to a durable power of attorney, a health care power of attorney (called a health care proxy in some other states) appoints someone you trust to make medical decisions for you in the event of your incapacity.

 While a will protects your estate after you’re gone, a durable power of attorney and health care power of attorney protect you while you’re still here.

 But I Took Care of It With Joint Accounts

 Joint accounts are a poor estate planning tool.
 It is impossible to keep separate accounts for more than one child equal.
 This is especially true if you become incapacitated and no longer have control over the accounts.
 Trying to save a few dollars by managing your estate in this fashion runs the strong risk of causing discord in your family for generations to come.
 Why take the chance?

 But I Don’t Want to Pay a Lawyer a Lot of Money for Some Simple Documents

 You can buy software that produces most of the estate planning documents an attorney will prepare for you.
 And in about nine cases out of ten, those documents will do just fine.
 But how do you know you’re not the tenth case?
 Do you have a taxable estate?
 Do you own significant amounts of tax-deferred retirement plans?
 Do you know how to fund the revocable trust provided on the computer program?
 Is there anything about your estate that is unusual, such as having a child with disabilities?

 In short, if there’s anything about your situation that’s not plain vanilla, you need to see a lawyer.
 If you have any questions about your estate plan, you need to see a lawyer.
 As with joint accounts, the problems you may create by not getting competent legal advice probably won’t be yours, but may well be your children’s.
 Do you want to risk leaving that legacy?

-Contact experienced South Carolina estate planning attorney Kevin T. Hardy today to make sure your estate plan is prepared properly.
+Contact experienced South Carolina wills and trusts attorney Kevin T. Hardy today to make sure your estate plan is prepared properly.